turbot/steampipe-plugin-rss/docs/tables/rss_channel.md

 # Table: rss_channel

-RSS channel or Atom feed information including title, link, description and metadata.
+View RSS channel or Atom feed information including title, link, description and metadata.

 Note: It's not possible to list all feeds in the world, so this table requires a `feed_link` qualifier to be passed in the where clause for all queries.